Spring Stillwater Fishing and the Wessex Water Challenge

 The snow that carpeted the country just a matter of weeks ago, seems like a semicolon to a new season a fading memory, replaced by rain that would have had Noah hammering nails to fashion an ark as fast his arms could pound.
 It’s been a bloomin’ odd start to a new year hunting trout.

-If you are river fisher …just basically, let’s rewind and start again when the rivers have left the fields and retraced their course inside the banks.
+If you are a river fisher …just basically, let’s rewind and start again when the rivers have left the fields and retraced their course inside the banks.
 Lord!
 The trout must be bewildered.
 Still, I did detect the odd burst of greenery the other day, filling out the hedge grows.

 But that water is still bloomin’ cold.